Aayush-Gosar/nuwentus-test/README.md

 # nuwentus-test

-#Authorization code changes in every hour .Need to be changed while testing
+Authorization code changes in every hour .Need to be changed while testing<br />
-#The landing  page starts from localhost:3000/categories
+The landing  page starts from localhost:3000/categories <br />